Alaska Air suffered another big quarterly loss, but has stopped the cash bleed

 The airline generated $167 million in operating cash flow in the first quarter, including the PSP funding, bolstered by the improved advance bookings in March.

-Without the government support, Alaska would have burned through $244 million during the quarter, or $2.7 million per day.
+Without the government support, Alaska would have burned through $244 million during the quarter, averaging a cash burn of $2.7 million per day.

 By slashing spending and capacity to get though the crisis, Alaska has reduced the cash burn each quarter, from $5.5 million a day last summer down to $4.3 million per day and then $3.7 million per day in the previous two quarters.